arihanth26/OOS-Product-Recommendation/docs/index.md

 ### 4.4 Next Steps

-With the baseline GMM, $k$-partite graph, and evaluation harness in place, the next phase focuses on strengthening the clustering foundation and validating it under task-driven metrics.
+With the baseline GMM, k-partite graph, and evaluation harness in place, the next phase focuses on strengthening the clustering foundation and validating it under task-driven metrics.
 We will re-cluster with a **Bayesian GMM** using **LLM-elicited–Normal–Inverse–Wishart (NIW) priors** and benchmark against the **MLE GMM** (log-likelihood/BIC or ELBO; silhouette; bootstrap stability; purity vs. near-duplicate buckets and alternation constraints).
-Next, we will finalize the **out-of-stock (OOS) replay simulator**: remove item $i$ from historical baskets, surface candidates from the $k$-partite graph, and label accepted if a substitute is purchased while $i$ is not repurchased within 7/14/28 days; we will time-split by order date and keep users disjoint across train/validation/test to avoid leakage.
+Next, we will finalize the **out-of-stock (OOS) replay simulator**: remove item i from historical baskets, surface candidates from the k-partite graph, and label accepted if a substitute is purchased while i is not repurchased within 7/14/28 days; we will time-split by order date and keep users disjoint across train/validation/test to avoid leakage.
 For supervised learning, we will compare **LightGBM–LambdaMART** and **XGBoost** (pairwise/listwise ranking) using features from text/taxonomy, unit-value gaps, shopper/basket context, graph distances, and GMM responsibilities; model selection will use nested cross-validation with early stopping and Bayesian hyper-parameter search.
-Offline, we will report the metrics: **Top-K, NDCG@K** (Normalized Discounted Cumulative Gain), **MRR** (Mean Reciprocal Rank), **Precision@K**, **Recall@K**, **Retained Basket Value (RBV)**, **Coverage**, and **probability calibration** (Brier score and Expected Calibration Error)—with department-level breakdowns and 95% bootstrap confidence intervals; we will also include ablations (MLE vs. Bayesian GMM; ranker with/without cluster features; unconstrained vs. $k$-partite graph) and efficiency reads (training/refresh time, inference latency, and candidate fan-out/edge count).
+Offline, we will report the metrics: **Top-K, NDCG@K** (Normalized Discounted Cumulative Gain), **MRR** (Mean Reciprocal Rank), **Precision@K**, **Recall@K**, **Retained Basket Value (RBV)**, **Coverage**, and **probability calibration** (Brier score and Expected Calibration Error)—with department-level breakdowns and 95% bootstrap confidence intervals; we will also include ablations (MLE vs. Bayesian GMM; ranker with/without cluster features; unconstrained vs. k-partite graph) and efficiency reads (training/refresh time, inference latency, and candidate fan-out/edge count).
 Beyond efficiency, we will log hardware/runtime counters (CPU/GPU hours, memory) and estimate energy CO2 using a lightweight tracker (e.g., codecarbon) per training refresh and per 1k recommendations, enabling like-for-like sustainability comparisons across models and serving policies.
 We will ship an interactive D3.js visualization of clusters and aisles, and we will finalize replenishment signals by ranking SKUs on RBV-at-risk multiplied by acceptance depth to identify where to deepen stock or engineer better substitutes.

 ## 5. References